Pirate-Hunter-Zoro/Digital-Twins/README.md

+# 🔄 Update: June 26, 2025 — Term Embedding Pipeline

+- The `data/combined_terms_for_embedding.json` file has been confirmed reusable across any sentence-transformer model.
+- Today's run used the fallback model: `BioBERT-mnli-mednli-stsb` (path: `../models/biobert-mnli-mednli`) to generate `term_embedding_library_mpnet_combined.pkl`.
+- Attempts to use more domain-specific models (e.g. `S-PubMedBert-MS-MARCO`) failed due to model compatibility or network issues.
+- The script [`generate_term_embeddings.py`](scripts/calculations/generate_term_embeddings_mpnet.py) loads the terms and model path dynamically and handles batched embedding.

+---

-# TODO List for Digital Twins Project
+## TODO List for Digital Twins Project

 ---